Saikat2407/OPPS-/README.md

 Base class -> base class is a parent class or superclass through which child class extend the properties of base class.

-Single inheritance -> base class having one child class.
+Single inheritance -> one class extends another class or base class having one child class.

 Multilevel inheritance -> in multilevel inheritance every class will be acting as a base class to the classes that are below to the other.